jdavid19/codepipeline-resume-website/README.md

 # Python Project with Boto3

 This project is a Python application that utilizes the Boto3 library to interact with various AWS services programmatically.
-This Python application is based on my previous project [Deploying a Static Website with Amazon S3, AWS CodePipeline, Amazon Route 53, and Amazon CloudFront.](https://github.com/jdavid19/resume-website-v2/tree/main)
+This Python application is based on my resume website project [Deploying a Static Website with Amazon S3, AWS CodePipeline, Amazon Route 53, and Amazon CloudFront.](https://github.com/jdavid19/resume-website-v2/tree/main)

 ## Prerequisites